mhausenblas/rbIAM/site/docs/getting-started.md

 !!! warning
     This tool is heavy WIP and currently the CLI binaries are available only for macOS and Linux platforms.
 Please [raise an issue on GitHub](https://github.com/mhausenblas/rbIAM/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) if you're experiencing problems or something does not quite work like described in here.

-This guide walks you through the set up and usage of `rbIAM`.
+This guide walks you through the setup and usage of `rbIAM`.

 ## Prerequisites